QHongboQ/JavaNote/README.md

 # JavaNote
-Personal Java Note from the beginning.
+Personal Java Note from the beginning with some experience of other code language.

 It's for Pasadena City College, class CS 003B.

 Using IDE IntelliJ IDEA, which is a free source for every student.